Chacho104/proday_web/README.md

 NEXT_PUBLIC_TASK_API_URL=http://localhost:8080/tasks
 ```

-This configuration is required for the application to communicate with the backend API, which is set to listen to port 8080 once you spin it up on your local machine.
+This configuration is required for the application to communicate with the backend API.

 ### Installing Dependencies